blueshiftanalytics/TwsApiCpp/README.md

+### *Note from Blueshift:*
+Jan Boonen was kind enough to provide an excellent wrapper for Interactive Broker's C++ API.
+All of our C++ implementations of IB API algorithms are built on top of this project.
+See his page for the most up-to-date versions.
+This was forked on April 13, 2017 and will not include any updates to the master repository following this date.

 # TwsApiC++

 TwsApiC++ is a library build on top of the IB POSIX C++ library and makes programming with the IB api more easy and more robust.